 Setting up an Email Reminder

 So let’s see this function in action.
-Let’s say we have a hotel booking form and we would like to notify our guests about their check-in date, one day before the day they will check-in.
-In order to do it first, we need to create a simple booking form as seen below:
+Let’s say you have a hotel booking form and you would like to notify your guests about their check-in date the day before they check-in. first, you’ll need to create a simple booking form as seen below:

 There are two date fields on this form: